CastaliaInstitute/talkie/README.md

 model = Talkie("talkie-1930-13b-base")

 # Generate a completion
-result = model.generate("The year was 1929, and", temperature=0.8, max_tokens=200)
+result = model.generate("If scientists discover life on other planets,", temperature=0.7, max_tokens=300)
 print(result.text)

 # Stream tokens
-for token in model.stream("In the beginning there was"):
+for token in model.stream("The effects of the automobile on public morality have"):
     print(token, end="", flush=True)
 ```